MetaBloxIO/metablox-did-resover/doc/did-method-spec.md

 Since this DID method still supports `publicKeyHex` and `publicKeyBase64` encodings for verification methods, it requires a valid JSON-LD context for those entries.
-To enable JSON-LD processing, the `@context` used when constructing DID documents for `did:ethr` should be:
+To enable JSON-LD processing, the `@context` used when constructing DID documents for `did:metablox` should be:

 ```
 "@context": [